github/docs/content/education/manage-coursework-with-github-classroom/teach-with-github-classroom/create-an-assignment-from-a-template-repository.md

 To use the template repository for your assignment, the template repository must be owned by your organization, or the visibility of the template repository must be public.

+Note that all branches from the template repository will be copied into student repositories derived from the template repository (including any [solution branches](https://github.com/education/classroom/issues/2453)).

 You can reuse an existing assignment, even if it uses a template repository, in any other classroom that you have admin access to, including classrooms in a different organization.
 For more information, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/reuse-an-assignment)."

 ## Further reading